SecOpsTeam/awesome-threat-detection/README.md

 - [RedHunt-OS](https://github.com/redhuntlabs/RedHunt-OS) - A Virtual Machine for Adversary Emulation and Threat Hunting.
 RedHunt aims to be a one stop shop for all your threat emulation and threat hunting needs by integrating attacker's arsenal as well as defender's toolkit to actively identify the threats in your environment.
 - [Infection Monkey](https://github.com/guardicore/monkey) - An open source Breach and Attack Simulation (BAS) tool that assesses the resiliency of private and public cloud environments to post-breach attacks and lateral movement.

+### IT SecurityTelegram Channel

+1. [Telegram Link ](https://t.me/SecOpsChannel) - Lot other from the world of Security.

 ### Resources

 - [MITRE's Adversary Emulation Plans](https://attack.mitre.org/wiki/Adversary_Emulation_Plans)